kwminnick/raxcurl/README.md

   <subcommand>
     delete              Execute a curl DELETE commmand
     get                 Execute a curl GET command
-    get-endpoints       Show the list of endpoints, these can be used as args for 'curl' command
+    get-endpoints       Show the list of endpoints, these must be used as args for 'get,post,delete' command
     get-token           Login and return the auth token post                Execute a curl POST command (PIPE in data via STDIN) set-api-key         Set the API key stored in the keychain for the